acconeer/acconeer-python-exploration/docs/deep_learning/introduction.rst

 .. figure:: /_static/deep_learning/ml_front.png
     :align: center

-    A screenshot of the tabs in Acconeers Python Exploration Deep Learning Interface
+    A screenshot of the tabs in Acconeer Exploration Deep Learning Interface

 Data-flow and Python framework